-Penny is a simple tool to help us understand what wealth and poverty look like to an artificial intelligence built on machine learning using neural networks.
-The tool lets you play around with the landscape of a city, by adding and removing urban features like buildings, parks, and freeways in high-resolution satellite imagery.
+Penny is an AI built by Stamen Design and researchers at Carnegie Mellon University on top of GBDX, DigitalGlobe’s analytics platform.
+This simple tool is designed to help us understand what wealth and poverty look like to an artificial intelligence built on machine learning using neural networks.
+The tool lets you adjust the landscape of a city by adding and removing urban features like buildings, parks, and freeways in high-resolution satellite imagery.

 After Penny was let loose to make predictions about household income just based on satellite images, we began taking a close look at areas in New York City that Penny predicted had high or low incomes.
 It is clear that Penny learned that there are some patterns that are correlated in the imagery and the census data.
 Different types of objects and shapes seem to be highly correlated with different income levels.
 For example, lower income areas tend to have baseball diamonds, parking lots, and large similarly shaped buildings (such as housing projects).
 In middle income areas we see more single family homes and apartment buildings.
 Higher income areas tend to have greener spaces, tall shiny buildings, and single family homes with lush backyards.

 @stamen is the Best team I ever collaborated with.
 Jordan Winkler, PhD Geospatial Big Data Ecosystem Product Manager